trufflesecurity/helm-charts/trufflehog/README.md

 ### Configuration

-The `values.yaml` file provides configuration options for the Trufflehog Helm chart.
+The [`values.yaml`](values.yaml) file provides configuration options for the Trufflehog Helm chart.
 This allows you to customize the deployment according to your environment and requirements.

-#### Key Configurations:

-- **replicaCount**: Sets the number of pod replicas.
-- **image**: Defines the Docker image repository and tag.
-- **config**: Configures the Kubernetes secret that provides the application's configuration data.
-- **probe**: Specifies the health probe settings for the pod, including initial delay and check frequency.
-- **nameOverride** and **fullnameOverride**: Allow for overriding the default naming of the deployment.

-To adjust these configurations:

 ## Configuration